slaubi/the-fast-track/README.md

 We welcome contributions, but please read the rules below before opening a pull request.
 They keep the book consistent and reviewable across all languages.

+All contributions must target the latest book version.
+Older versions are no longer maintained once a newer one is released.

 ### Improving translations